matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/Tutorial/add_user_defined_functions.md

 Step 1: register function

-In MatrixOne, we don't distinguish between operators and functions.
+MatrixOne doesn't distinguish between operators and functions.
 In our code repository, the file pkg/builtin/types.go register builtin functions as operators and we assign each operator a distinct integer number.
 To add a new function abs, add a new const Abs in the const declaration.

 ```go
 const (